Can You Take HRT If You’re Still Having Periods? | Clear Hormone Facts

 Can You Take HRT If You’re Still Having Periods?

 Yes, you can take HRT while still menstruating, but it requires careful medical evaluation.
-Treatment must be tailored to your individual hormonal status and health to ensure safety and effectiveness during this transitional phase.
+Treatment must be tailored to your individual symptoms, bleeding pattern, uterus status, contraception needs, and health history to ensure safety and effectiveness during this transitional phase.

 How Does Taking HRT Affect Your Periods If You’re Still Menstruating?